industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Maximum_of_Databus_publishing_Databus_Publications](graphics/Maximum_of_Databus_publishing_Databus_Publications.png)

-## Observing the Trace Jobs and data exporting
+## Observing the Trace Jobs and data exporting (Visualisation of Trace jobs and data exporting)

 Go back to the Trace Jobs and open some Trace Job by clicking on the button Read Job Data.